richardsc/nb/README.md

-# 'nb', an open-source note-taking CLI/web/gui application
+## Abstract

+'nb' is an open-source application for recording textual notes and associated meta-information that may be used for later retrieval.

 ## Overview

-It is easy to record brief notes for use in the short term, e.g. by writing a line in a file named "README".
-Others might call the file "notes" or, depending on the content, "plans" or "ideas", "problems", etc.  As notes accumulate, however, it can grow increasingly difficult to decide in which file to put a new note.
-Does an idea for fixing a problem belong in "ideas" or "problems"?
-One solution to this is to use a single file that merges notes of a variety of types, with a categorization scheme to organize the material.
-That scheme might involve titles and keywords that the author has associated with notes, the time of note creation, etc.

-For small tasks, a simple text file can work quite well, but this approach grows cumbersome as notes accumulate, both for adding notes and for finding them.
-Using a general-purpose editor is risky because the process of adding a new note can result in the destruction of existing notes.
-Sifting through notes with a general editor is also problematic, unless strict formatting procedures are followed.

-Using a database to store notes solves these problems.
-Databases are ideal for binding notes together with keywords, etc., and the isolation they provide between the data and the user is helpful in preventing accidental deletion of notes.
+Most people find it helpful to store notes on a computer.
+Some use specialized applications for this, while others prefer the simplicity of recording their thoughts in a plain-text file, using a familiar text editor.
+In this second option, it is common to associate the text files with projects or tasks.
+Depending on the intent, the file might be named "README" or perhaps something more meaningful, such as "PLANS," "TASKS," "BUGS," "IDEAS," etc.  Thus, for M projects and N categories, there might be M x N files, and the handling of all those files can grow complicated, whether adding new material or finding old material.

+A reasonable solution is to have a single file, in which notes can be stored along with meta-information, such as keywords.
+For example, plans for a project named "foo" might be flagged with the keywords *foo* and *plans*, and retrieving those plans would be a simple matter of filtering on those keywords.

+Storing notes along with keywords (and other meta-information, such as the date, the author, etc.) is somewhat complicated in a text file that is to be edited with a general text editor, not least because a typo might damage the file.
+Storing notes in a database is a good solution to this problem, and it offers the additional advantage of greatly improved lookup speed.
+The disadvantage of the database, however, is that an application is required to act as an interface between the user and the data.
+If the application is commercial, then users expose themselves to the risk of losing all their work, if the company stops supporting the software.

-The ``nb`` application (named for the Latin phrase "nota bene") is designed with these things in mind.
-It provides several ways to add notes, and to search through existing notes.
-So far, it functions entirely at the unix command line, and is most suited for power users who are unafraid of that environment.
+The ``nb`` application (named for the Latin phrase "nota bene") is designed with all these things in mind.
+It is deliberately restricted in its features, focussing on the creation of textual notes and their retrieval.
+Complex formatting is not provided, nor is the ability to add non-textual material.
+In the present early version, ``nb`` functions entirely at the unix command line, and is most suited for power users who are unafraid of that environment.

-The development model for ``nb`` is entirely open-source.
-It stores notes in a database in the [sqlite](http://www.sqlite.org/) format, and is coded in the [python](http://python.org) programming language; both of these are open-source products that are freely available on most computing platforms.
-The open-source nature of ``nb`` is important because it saves the problem that arises when users grow dependent on a software tool that may cease to work if a company goes out of business.
+The development model for ``nb`` is entirely open-source, and the coding relies on popular tools that will be familiar to many programmers, mitigating against obsolescence.

-## Timeline
+## Development timeline

 ### 2013-02